govau/notify-client-java/README.md

 You can also pass in an empty string or null to ignore the filter.

 #### `reference`
 This is the `reference` you gave at the time of sending the notification.
-You can also pass in an empty string or null to ignore the filter.
 The `reference` can be a unique identifier for the notification or an identifier for a batch of notifications.
+You can pass an empty string or null to ignore the filter.

+#### `olderThanId`
+You can get the notifications older than a given `Notification.notificationId`.
+You can pass an empty string or null to ignore the filter